PrefectHQ/prefect/docs/concepts/work-queues.md

 Paused work queue acffbcc8-ae65-4c83-a38a-96e2e5e5b441
 ```

-To resume a work queue through the Prefect CLI, use the `prefect work-queue unpause` command with the work queue ID.
+To resume a work queue through the Prefect CLI, use the `prefect work-queue resume` command with the work queue ID.

 To delete a work queue through the Prefect CLI, use the `prefect work-queue delete` command with the work queue ID.